openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * Claim Key 3 (`aud`): REQUIRED (text string).
 The value of this claim MUST be the Credential Issuer URL of credential issuer.
     * Claim Key 6 (`iat`): REQUIRED (integer or floating-point number).
 The value of this claim MUST be the time at which the proof was issued.
     * Claim Key 10 (`Nonce`): REQUIRED (byte string).
 The value of this claim MUST be the `c_nonce` provided by the Credential Issuer converted from string to bytes.

+### Verifying Key Proof {#verifying-key-proof}

+To validate a Key Proof, the Credential Issuer MUST ensure that:

+- all required claims for that proof type are contained as defined in (#proof_types),
+- the Key Proof is explicitly typed using header parameters as defined for that proof type,
+- the header parameter indicates a registered asymmetric digital signature algorithm, is not none, is supported by the application, and is acceptable per local policy,
+- the signature on the Key Proof verifies with the public key contained in the header parameter,
+- the header parameter does not contain a private key,
+- the nonce claim matches the Credential Issuer-provided nonce value,
+- the creation time of the JWT, as determined by either the issuance time, or a server managed timestamp via the nonce claim, is within an acceptable window (see (#key-proof-replay)).

+These checks may be performed in any order.

 ## Credential Response {#credential-response}